This article shows you how to use Duo Security to enhance SSProtect Login.

-Note that this differs from the No 2nd Factor setting, which manages Task 2FA described at the beginning of this article.
+Note that this differs from the Auto Soft fg2FA setting, which manages Task-Specific 2FA referenced at the beginning of this article.

 Make note of the following Considerations when using Duo Security Enhanced Login 2FA:

-2. Take care to avoid resetting your Duo Security Auth API Application keys without first disabling the SSProtect Enhanced 2FA Configuration.
-You can do this by navigating to Administer Resources from the notification icon, choosing Configure, then either choosing Disable or unchecking Mobile for Login followed by Save/ Commit.
+- If you need to change/ reset your Duo Security Auth API Application keys, remember to first disable the SSProtect Enhanced Login 2FA configuration.
+You'll want to do this for the Organization Administrator (unless you're using an Individual Account).
+Navigate to Administer Resources from the notification icon, choose Configure, then either choose Disable or uncheck Mobile for Login then Save.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to firstname.lastname@example.org, and our staff will respond to your needs as soon as possible.